 - Provide protection of skin and personal clothing from incidental contact and small splashes.

-- Prevent the spread of contamination outside the lab (provided they are not worn outside the lab).
+- Prevent the spread of contamination outside of the lab (provided they are not worn outside of the lab).

 - Provide a removable barrier in the event of an incident involving a spill or splash of hazardous substances.

 At LSUHSC, at a minimum, a laboratory coat or equivalent protective clothing is required for work with hazardous chemicals, unsealed radioactive materials, and biological agents at BL2 or greater.
 In some cases, through a hazard assessment, laboratory supervisors may identify situations (a task, experiment, or area) where alternative or more protective apparel must be worn.

 When lab coats are used in the laboratory, observe the following:

 - Lab coats are available in a variety of sizes; wear a coat that fits properly.
 Some lab coat services also offer custom sizes (e.g., extra long sleeves, tall, or woman’s fit).
 Lab coats should fasten close to the collar to provide optimal protection.